Overview

 Financial strength of the management and/or parent company

-an ongoing basis to ensure that they are meeting long-term expectations.
-Client portfolios will be customized
+on an ongoing basis to determine if they are meeting long-term expectations.
+Client portfolios will be

-to meet the needs of the individual Clients.
-In unique and limited situations, SIG may use options to hedge
+customized to meet the needs of the individual Clients.
+In limited situations, SIG may use options to hedge

 Risk of Loss